Cramahe, Ontario

-Cramahe is a rural township located in Northumberland County in southern Ontario, Canada.
-It is situated just off Ontario Highway 401 approximately 140 km East of Toronto.
-It was named for Hector Theophilus de Cramahé, who was Lieutenant-Governor of the Province of Quebec.
+Cramahe is a rural township located in Northumberland County of southern Ontario, Canada.
+It is situated just off Ontario Highway 401, approximately 140 km East of Toronto.

+The township was named for Hector Theophilus de Cramahé, who was Lieutenant-Governor of the Province of Quebec from 6 June 1771 to 18 September 1774.
 The township's seat and largest town is Colborne.

 History

 Joseph Keeler opened a store on the site of present-day Colborne about 1819.
 A community began to grow as other small businessmen followed suit.
 With the opening of harbour facilities in the 1840s and the arrival of the railway in 1840, Colborne became an important service centre for the region.
 Cramahe was incorporated as a township in 1850.
 In 1858, the Village of Colborne seceded from the township as a separate municipality.
 On January 1, 2001, both municipalities were reamalgamated to form an expanded Township of Cramahe.

 Communities

 The township of Cramahe comprises a number of communities, including the following communities: